Lago della Serraia

 Lago della Serraia is a lake in Trentino, Italy on the Piné plateau.
-At an elevation of 974 m, its surface area is 0.45 km².
+At an elevation of 974 m, its surface area is 0.45 km^{2}.
 A hiking path around the lake also circles Lago delle Piazze.
-In 2007, the Mai Zeder running team held the third 24 hour ultramarathon, which started at Lago della Serraia.
+In 2007, the Mai Zeder running team held the third 24-hour ultramarathon, which started at Lago della Serraia.

 A decade-long water monitoring study, published in 2025, identified the occurrence of potentially toxic algal blooms in the lake, notably Microcystis aeruginosa.